sachinpt44/sachinpt44/README.md

 - 👋 Hi, I’m @sachinpt44
 - 👀 I’m interested in ...
-Data Engineering, Data Science, anything about Data and Analytics, Python, SQL, Cloud Technologies etc.
+Data Engineering, Data Science, anything about Data and Analytics, Python, Apache Spark, SQL, Cloud Technologies etc.
 - 🌱 I’m currently learning ...
 Data Engineering using AWS,Python,SQL.
 - 💞️ I’m looking to collaborate on ...
 - 📫 How to reach me ...